osmandapp/web/main/docs/user/plugins/weather.md

 When the Weather tab is open, unless otherwise specified, the necessary weather information is uploaded online.
 On iOS devices, it is possible to use a pre-loaded [Weather forecast](#download-forecast-ios).
 On Android devices the weather information is automatically cashed after download and can be used offline until the forecast expires.

 :::tip
 On Android devices you can check when Weather data was downloaded by tapping the Weather widget.
-The Development plugin should be turned on.
+The OsmAnd development plugin should be turned on.
 ![Date of weather cash android](@site/static/img/plugins/weather/weather_cash_andr.png)
 :::